tttor/ctrl-foundation/method/actor-critic/td3_fujimoto_2018.md

 * a clipped Double Q-learning variant which
   * favors underestimations by
     bounding situations where Double Q-learning does poorly.
+    * preferable as underestimations do not tend to be propagated during learning, as states with a low value estimate are avoided by the policy
 * address variance reduction by
   * show that target networks, a common approach in deep Q-learning methods, are critical for variance reduction.
-  * to address the coupling of value and policy, we propose delaying policy updates until each target has converged
+  * propose delaying policy updates until each target has converged, in order to address the coupling of value and policy
   * introduce a novel regularization strategy, where a SARSA-style update bootstraps similar action estimates to further reduce variance.
 * maintains a pair of critics along with a single actor.